 - The large head will suit some but not others

 One common mistake golfers make when investing in a new driver is to go for a low spin model used by the pros.
 This makes launching and keeping the golf ball in the air more challenging, and without sufficient club head speed, it also makes the ball go shorter.

 The Titleist TSi2 Driver is the more forgiving and easier-to-hit version of Titleist’s popular drivers.
-The low and deep center of gravity makes this driver easy to launch and very accurate across the majority of the face.
+The low and deep center of gravity makes this driver easy to launch and very accurate across the majority of the club face.

 Titleist’s new technologies mean that this driver is one of the longest-hitting available and allows you to carry hazards and set yourself up for shorter shots into the greens.
 We really enjoyed the new and more generous aesthetic, which is confidence inspiring but not too chunky.
 To top it off, the sound is one of the best available.